ideategames/IG2/README.md

 Clone this repository into a local directory.
 Then, you will need to either edit each index.html file to include all the .js files in each game directory and the /common directory or build the <game>_net.js file and common_net.js file.
 The scripts used to build those _net.js files are in /helpers: make_net.sh or make_common_net.sh.
 Correct the directory pointers in those files.
 These scripts use uglifyjs.

 The games are configured to send usage data back to the Ideate Games database.
-This is optional (the games work without), and I have left this code out of the repository, but you need a dummy file to substitute:
+This is optional (the games work without), and I have left this code out of the repository, but put in a dummy file to substitute.

-    In the common directory, include a comm.js file.
-Put this in the comm.js file: function DMMGetHttpRequest(packet,page) {return}

 Install or run a web server pointing to the top directory of this repository.
 Any web server should work.